Adi-Wasserman/elk-stack-azure/README.md

 Project Elk consists of building out a cloud network for a web appliction and setting up an ELK stack server to monitor its network traffic.
 A deployed and configured the ELK stack with beats (data collection tools) including Filebeat and Metricbeat.

-I initially created a virtual network, deployed a jump box running an Ansible Docker container, and used that container to configure VMs running DVWA containers.
+Initially created a virtual network, deployed a jump box running an Ansible Docker container, and used that container to configure VMs running DVWA containers.
 Virtual networks, virtual machines, network security groups, load balancer

 Monitoring to detect whatever you want: Log in attempts, file changes, etc/password changes, sensitive changes to files, adding new users, anything unusual on the system, when somebody opens files, changes to cron tabs